yugabyte/yugabyte-db/docs/content/latest/develop/graphql/prisma.md

 ## 6. Query the data

-Now that you have created some sample data, you can run some queries to get a taste of using Prisma to query YugabyteDB.
+Now that you have created some sample data, you can run some queries to get a taste of using Prisma to query Yugabyte DB.
 In the following examples, you will use the Prisma client to retrieve data.
 Paste the following code examples into the left side of a tab, and then click the arrow to process your requests.

 For details on using the Prisma client to read data, see [Reading Data (JavaScript)](https://www.prisma.io/docs/prisma-client/basic-data-access/reading-data-JAVASCRIPT-rsc2/).